 Highlight: Bobs Ridge, Cascades Hut, Tin Mine Hut, Ingeegoodbee Hut

 Distance: 53km thru-hike

 Choose your weapon of choice; boots or wheels?
-This thru-hike can be hiked or biked, but will require a little bit of pre-planning given its thru-hike nature.
+The Pilot Wilderness walk can be hiked or biked, but will require a little bit of pre-planning given its thru-hike nature.
 Organise a pick up at the end of the trail on the Barry Way, or a car shuffle, by dropping off one car then driving to the start in another.